 Getting the labor certification

-Since one of the requirements for the U.S employer to be able to hire the foreign worker is to prove that there were no U.S employees for the job, the employer must prove this with documents.
+Of the requirements for the U.S employer to be able to hire the foreign worker is to prove that there were no U.S employees for the job.
 This can be done by getting a labor certification from the U.S Department of Labor (DOL).
 Additionally, the U.S employer must prove that they will not discriminate against the foreign worker.
-Discrimination can be done by paying the foreign worker a lower salary or wage than what they would pay a U.S employee.

 By filing ETA Form 9089 to the DOL, the employer states that there were no available, willing, or qualified U.S employees to take the job position and that the foreign worker will be paid a prevailing wage for the specific job.